 Halidou Nombre, baritone

-From September 2020 he will be Artist in Residence at the Queen Elisabeth Music Chapel, where he will study with José van Dam and Sophie Koch.
+Since September 2020, he is an Artist in Residence at the Queen Elisabeth Music Chapel, where he studies with José van Dam and Sophie Koch.

 Halidou benefits from a scholarship granted by an anonymous donor